spwhite1337/card-classifier/README.md

 - Run `cc_predictions --model_type VGG --version v1 --input_path ./data/cc_samples --display_output` to generate sample
 predictions
 - Note: samples images should reside in a subdirectory in the input_path
-- Output is a dictionary with keys as filenames and values as a dictionary with keys as color and values as predictions
+- Output is a dictionary with keys as filenames and values as a dictionary with keys as color and values as probabilities of being in that color independent of other colors.